Who Can Be Held Responsible for a Drunk Driving Accident?

 Like many states in America, New Jersey has a “dram shop” law.
 According to the law, you are allowed to bring a civil suit against a business that served or sold alcohol to someone who went on to cause an alcohol-related accident.

-According to the law, one of the following conditions must be met:
+According to the law, at least one condition must be met.
+The two conditions include:

-- The individual was “visibly intoxicated” when served at the business; or
+- The individual was “visibly intoxicated” when served at the business

 - The server either knew or reasonably should have known that the person being served was under 21

-It’s important to note that the person who had caused the accident cannot bring a claim against the establishment who overserved him/her; only the victim or the victim’s family can bring a suit against the business.
+It’s important to note that the person who had caused the accident cannot bring a claim against the establishment that overserved them; only the victim or the victim’s family can bring a suit against the business.

-Like dram shop laws, there are conditions that need to be met:
+Like dram shop laws, there are conditions that need to be met, including:

 - That guest was visibly intoxicated in the presence of the host